Doctor of Nursing Practice

 • Adult-Gerontology Primary Care

 The Adult-Gerontology Primary Care Clinical Track prepares graduates to provide primary care services across the continuum of care, from wellness to illness.
-This includes preventive, chronic and acute care to the entire adult-gerontology age spectrum, which includes adolescents, young adults and older adults.
-This track provides specialized training in primary care of elderly adults.
-View the DNP program curriculum, including the AGPC clinical track.
+This includes preventive, diagnosis and management of primary care and non-life-threatening acute health problems affecting to the entire adult-gerontology age spectrum, which includes adolescents, young adults and older adults.
+This track provides specialized training in the primary care of elderly adults.

 View Concentration Details